sibber5/Sibber.Docfx/README.md

 This repo has the docfx config that I use for my library docs sites.
 It uses `fuse.js` in place of `lunr.js`, and the `ExtractSearchIndexEx` post processor which I [forked from the docfx repo](https://github.com/dotnet/docfx/blob/44383167ece82d4deb7c2062de1a2e34b32607e9/src/Docfx.Build/PostProcessors/ExtractSearchIndex.cs) in order to index all public members of types in addition to the types themselves.

+It also includes a Github Actions [deployment workflow](./github_actions/deploy-docfx-to-github-pages.yaml), which builds the docfx API metadata and site, and then configures GitHub Pages and deploys to it.
+See [section in Usage](#github-actions-deployment-workflow) for more details.

 # Usage

 > [!IMPORTANT]